Norman Westberg: Career

+Solo and collaborations

-Westberg's playing can also be heard on many Swans side projects including The Body Haters and solo albums by Jarboe.
-Before Swans he was a member of Carnival Crash.
+Westberg's guitar can be heard on many Swans side projects including The Body Haters and appeared on several solo albums by Jarboe.
 Westberg was for a short-time a member of The Heroine Sheiks with Shannon Selberg (ex-The Cows) as well as John Fell (ex-China Shop).
-Aside from the present incarnation of Swans he currently plays in the NYC bands NeVAh (with Vinnie Signorelli & Algis Kizys) and Five Dollar Priest (formerly Size Queens) (with Ron Ward of Speedball Baby & Bob Bert among others).
-He also appeared (credited as Norman Westburg) in a short film The Right Side of My Brain directed by Richard Kern and starring Lydia Lunch.
+Aside from the present incarnation of Swans he has been playing in the NYC bands NeVAh (with Vinnie Signorelli & Algis Kizys) and Five Dollar Priest (formerly Size Queens) (with Ron Ward of Speedball Baby & Bob Bert among others).
+Westberg also appeared (credited as Norman Westburg) in a short film The Right Side of My Brain (1985) directed by Richard Kern and starring Lydia Lunch.

-On February 25, 2012, Westberg made two limited edition solo releases available at his webstore.
+Westberg made his first solo guitar performance in the 90s at The Cooler, but Westberg didn't like the way he played.
+Before he returned to solo recording, Westberg has been figuring out a way that would be enjoyable to him.
+He started "plugging all of his effects boxes into all of his tiny amps and let the guitar do what it wanted, only manipulating the boxes".

+In 2011, Westberg made a recording for his father-in-law, a saxophone player in the Navy’s band and music teacher.
+Jennifer, Westberg's spouse, heard the recording and encouraged him to sell them as limited edition custom made CDs.
+On February 25, 2012, Westberg released the recordings as two albums: Plough and Limited Edition of 75.
 Plough is a four-track EP recorded from 2006 to 2009 and features Westberg coupling guitar with banjo and DX drum machine.
-Limited Edition of 75 features one fifteen-minute-long ambient piece and is packaged in one-of-a-kind imagery--each disk being decorated with a unique MRI from a CD Westberg was given in hospital.
+Limited Edition of 75, a one fifteen-minute-long ambient piece, pressed onto a disc decorated with an MRI pattern taken from the CD with Westberg's MRI scan.
 Both CD-Rs are packaged in handmade sleeves: Plough with a signed inner and Limited Edition of 75 signed and numbered on the disk itself.

 In February 2014 Westberg released a third limited edition solo CD entitled 13, which was then reissued through the ROOM40 record label on November 13, 2015.

 In 2014, Westberg joined with Mark Shippy (U.S. Maple), Jim Sykes (Invisible Things), Matthew Wascovich (Scarcity Of Tanks), and Mike Watt (Minutemen) to form the art rock project band Hidden Rifles.
 Their debut album, Across The Neighborhoods, was released in October 2017.

+Personal life

+In 2006, Norman Westberg married Jennifer Tull Westberg.
+Jennifer is a jeweler, and created the rings for their wedding.
+They have a daughter, Mina, born in 2009.

+Influence

+Westberg draws inspiration from blues guitarists, which include Mick Ronson, Jimi Hendrix, Steve Hunter, Dick Wagner, J. Geils, Ritchie Blackmore, Tony Iommi, Ron Asheton, James Williamson, Andy Gill, Rowland S. Howard, Stevie Shears, Keith Levene, Tom Verlaine, and Richard Lloyd.